Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### init Callbacks

-You can also pass a callback function to init, which will get called after the SDK finishes its asynchronous loading.
-Note: The instance is passed as an argument to the callback:
+You can also pass a callback function to init, which is called after the SDK finishes its asynchronous loading.
+The instance is passed as an argument to the callback:

 ```js
 amplitude.getInstance().init('API_KEY', 'USER_ID', null, function(instance) {